 This is almost a cliche these days, but it’s no less true.
 The no contact rule works.
 Simple as that.
 But with one proviso: what you do during this time is even more important.
-If you’re unsure about this step, about why it works and how it benefits, take some time to learn.
+If you’re unsure about this step, about why it works and how it benefits, take the time to learn.
 It is too important to be unsure about.

-And so, in short, going NC is a critical stage of the break-up to make-up process.
+In short, breaking contact is a critical step in the breakup to make-up process.